tinwatchman/2d-array-rotation/README.md

 #### mirrorTranspose(arr)

-Flips the given array's values over its diagonal and the horizontal and vertical axes.
+Flips the given array's values over its diagonal as well as the horizontal and vertical axes.
 Equivalent to rotating it 270 degrees clockwise.

 ```javascript
 let i = [